A Near Shore Mapping Exercise

 The bottom contour map is assembled from depth measurements made at fixed distance increments along a line (the offset) perpendicular to this reference baseline.
 The greater the number of measurements, the more closely the generated map will trace the locale being examined.
 Measurements are then made at fixed intervals (like every 10 feet, depending on accuracy needed) along the offset line to some pre-determined limit.
 Once the measurements along one offset line are done, the range is moved, another offset line is established and more measurements are made.
 So, this technique of mapping is really a process of "walking" multiple offsets down the baseline and recording the measured data.

 Once the bottom contour is determined, then objects can be placed within the map grid.
 For objects visible on the surface, the Pelorus can used to provide relative bearings from two (or more) points along the baseline (see figure, below left).
-Underwater, especially in low visibility, it may be difficult to see the object being mapped.
-In this case, the item being placed within the grid rests at the intersection of the two distances measured (see below, right).
+Large underwater objects can be located on the surface via diver-deployed marker buoys.
+A more detailed summary of plotting techniques for adding objects to a contour map or grid can be found here.

 The Equipment